bkielbasa/developer20/content/reviews/go-programming-language/index.md

 publishdate: 2021-02-10
 resources:
     - name: header
-    - src: featured.jpg
+    - src: featured.png
 ---

 It took a while since I got this book.
 At the very beginning, I didn't want to buy it.
 However, I got so much feedback that this book is so good that I had to check it myself.

 It is the second Go book in my library.
 I didn't write about the first one because I wanted to compare it with another one.
 I wanted to recommend you only the best.
-As you can see, I have a review about "The Go Programming Language".
+As you can see, I have a review about "[The Go Programming Language](https://amzn.to/3p2LDdT)" (#ad).
 I'll go the book chapter by chapter and tell you what I like or don't like about each of them.

 The first chapter is a tutorial - a huge plus from me for that.
 In other books, in general, the author tells about the syntax and gives simple examples.
 You'll learn how to work with command-line arguments or how to read files from the filesystem.
 You'll write a simple HTTP handler and understand some basics about how to work with requests and responses.
 Yeah, I like the practical way of learning.